Digital Media Summer Camp

 Our campers learn or improve their knowledge of, and skills in, DSLR cameras, Premiere, Audition, writing for the web and more.
-They interview real people to tell their story in a compelling multimedia format and publish the results.
-See the fine work from our 2015-2019 campers at CCJ Reports.
+They interview real people to tell their stories in a compelling multimedia format and publish the results.
+See the fine work from our 2015-2019 campers at The Macon Newsroom.

 Scholarships are available.
 If you are interested in receiving consideration for a scholarship, please check that option on the camp application.